runthings-dev/runthings-current-year-shortcode/readme.txt

 == Changelog ==

+= 2.1.0 - 26th March 2025 =
+* Move scripts and styles into external files

 = 2.0.0 - 15th March 2025 =
 * Update year examples to 2025
 * Added fallback shortcode runthings_year if year is taken